awa03/German-Quiz-Game/README.md

 ```sh
 cd Windows/Study_Set
 ```
 Then by modifying the active_set.json you can add words and definitions to study from.
-More documentation on how to complete the json modification can be found in the documentation folder: [Modifying Json Sets](Docs/json_sets.md)
+More documentation on how to complete the json modification can be found in the documentation folder: [Modifying Json Sets](Docs/json_sets.md).
+Additionally the app now allows for adding flash cards in app.
+This should be done via the button from the primary page

 ****
 # Stretch Goals